 Netflix’s ‘The Swimmers’ follows the true story of the Mardini sisters, who were forced to flee their home in Syria after war erupted in the nation.
 The film follows their journey from Damascus to Berlin while braving near-death situations.
-All along this, one of the things that keeps the younger sister, Yusra, going is her dream to participate in the Olympics.
+One of the things that keeps the younger sister, Yusra, going is her dream to participate in the Olympics.
 By the time the credits start to roll, we know that Yusra did get to live her dream.
 She competed in Rio Olympics.
 We see her finishing first, but does that mean that she won a medal?
 If you are wondering whether Yusra Mardini won anything at the Rio Olympics, then here’s what you should know.

 No, Yusra Mardini did not win a medal at the 2016 Rio Olympics.
 She participated in the Olympics under the IOC Refugee Olympic Team.
 Despite her wish to represent her country, Syria, she could not get that opportunity due to the war-torn state of the country.
 In her first appearance in the Olympics, she made an impression by winning the 100-meter butterfly heat, which is what we see her winning in the movie.
 She finished it in 1:09.21, which was a personal improvement for her, but it wasn’t enough to get her to the semifinals, which only has the top 16 swimmers battling it out for the finals.
 Mardini also swam 100-m freestyle but did not win her heat.